 Goldney Garden

-A Grade Two listed garden and Grade One listed Grotto, with orchard, orangery and Corinthian columns.
-Members of the public can explore this historic garden near Clifton Village through ticketed tours and events.
+A Grade Two listed private garden and Grade One listed Grotto, with orchard, orangery and Corinthian columns.
+Members of the public can explore this historic garden near Clifton Village through ticketed tours and events only.
 Thanks to the stunning setting, Goldney House, Garden and Orangery is also a popular wedding venue.

 Visiting and using the gardens

-Goldney Garden is open to the public by ticket or invitation only.
-Right now, our tours are on hold.
-We will post details here when they are taking place again.
+Goldney Garden is a private garden, open to the public by ticket or invitation only.
+Right now, our public tours are on hold.
+We will post details of future tours here.
 Free student tours usually take place once a month.

 Address